janmikusch/SmiteAPIHelper/SmiteAPIHelper_1_0_2/README.md

 #SmiteAPIHelper#

-_Documentation for SmiteAPIHelper version 1.0.1_
+_Documentation for SmiteAPIHelper version 1.0.2_
 _by Chorizorro - 2013/06/15_

+_Updated by Kamal Osman - 2016/02/04_

 ##What is SmiteAPIHelper?##